-9.1 Notification of the start of site works will be made to Richard Oram, archaeological advisor to CDC so that there will be opportunities to visit the evaluation and check on the quality and progress of the work.
+9.1 Notification of the start of site works will be made to CDC's Archaeological Advisor, Richard Oram, so that there will be opportunities to visit the excavation and check on the quality and progress of the work.
+It is currently anticipated that fieldwork (initially monitoring of the site strip) will commence from the 20th July 2020.